-A rotating mass drags nearby masses along with it.
-The daily rotation of the Earth drags satellites to the East by tens of meters per year.
-The frame dragging of extremal black holes can approach the speed of light.
-(Roy Kerr 1934-, Ezra Newman 1929-2021)
+The daily rotation of the Earth moves satellites to the East by tens of meters per year.
+The frame dragging of extremal black holes with $J \lesssim GM^2/c$ approaches the speed of light.
+(Roy Kerr 1934-, Ezra Newman 1929-)

-13.44 Friedmann-Lemaître-Robinson-Walker Cosmologies
+13.42 Friedman-Lemaître-Robinson-Walker Cosmologies

-Einstein's equations (13.257) are second-order, nonlinear partial differential equations for 10 unknown functions $g{ik}(x)$ in terms of the energy-momentum tensor $T{ik}(x)$ throughout the universe, which of course we don't know.
+Einstein's equations (13.241) are second-order, nonlinear partial differential equations for 10 unknown functions $g{ik}(x)$ in terms of the energy-momentum tensor $T{ik}(x)$ throughout the universe, which of course we don't know.
 The problem is not quite hopeless, however.
 The ability to choose arbitrary coordinates, the appeal to symmetry, and the choice of a reasonable form for T{ik} all help.